How to Prevent WordPress Brute Force Attacks: Complete Security Guide

 Brute force attacks can overwhelm sites, even before an attack is actually successful.
 These attacks on WordPress sites hammer the login page, attempting to break through to your site dashboard.

 If you see a lot of requests on for wp-login.php or wp-admin, you may well be under a brute force attack.
-Install a WordPress firewall with bot protection to deflect the bad requests, and safeguard your site.

-What is WordPress brute force attack?
+What is a WordPress brute force attack?

 WordPress brute force attacks